bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

-These alerts will fire if the corresponding pod restarts more than the threshold value, 5, over a period of 60 seconds.
+These alerts will fire if the threshold defined in `condition` is met.
+The `condition_threshold` for both pods, in this example, is when the pod restarts more than 5 times over a period of 60 seconds.
 An alert message is then sent to the selected notification channel, the Slack channel in our case.

 ## Application specific metrics